stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 ### Definition

-We start with an abstraction for device memory which will have two implementations:
+We start with an abstraction for device memory:

-1. A public class used in vertex buffers and texture images.

-2. An internal implementation for a _memory block_ allocated from the pool.

-Device memory is defined as follows:

 ```java
 public interface DeviceMemory extends TransientNativeObject {